Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Requires all drone use by any person, including law enforcement agencies, to comply with all applicable Federal Aviation Administration requirements and guidelines.
+Requires all drone operators, including law enforcement agencies, to comply with all applicable Federal Aviation Administration requirements and guidelines.

 View source